-Hilma af Klint belonged to one of the first generations of women to receive a higher education at the Royal Academy of Fine Arts (Kungl.
-Konstakademien) in Stockholm.
+Hilma af Klint belonged to one of the first generations of females to get a higher education at the Royal Academy of Fine Arts (Kungl.
 She was accepted into the Royal Academy of Fine Arts at the age of twenty.
-During the years 1882-1887 she studied there, she was mainly drawing, and portrait- and landscape painting.
-Klint graduated with honors, and was awarded a scholarship in the form of a studio in the so called "Atelier Building" (Ateljébyggnaden), owned by The Academy of Fine Arts, in the crossing between Hamngatan and Kungsträdgården in central Stockholm.
-This was the main cultural hub in the Swedish capital at that time.
-The same building also held Blanchs Café and Blanchs Art Gallery, where the conflict stood between the conventional art view of the Academy of Fine Arts, and the opposition movement of the Art Society (Konstnärsförbundet), inspired by the French En Plein Air painters.
+Through the years 1882-1887 she studied there, she was mainly drawing, and portrait- and landscape painting.
+Klint graduated with honors, and has been awarded a scholarship in the form of a studio at the so called "Atelier Building" (Ateljébyggnaden), owned by The Academy of Fine Arts.
+This was the primary cultural hub in the Swedish capital then.
+The same building also held Blanchs Café and Blanchs Art Gallery, in which the battle stood between the traditional art view of the Academy of Fine Arts, along with the resistance movement of the Art Society (Konstnärsförbundet), inspired by the French En Plein Air painters.

-Hilma worked in this studio until 1908, when she had to move in order to take care of her blind mother.
-She would dutifully restrain her freedom and independence during several years in order to assist her sick mother.
-In her youth, Klint is said to have had an amorous affair with a certain Dr Helleday, but as this didn’t result in anything, she decided to remain unmarried all her life.
-In 1917 Klint inaugurated her new studio at Munsö, close to Adelsö, an island in the lake Mälaren not far from Stockholm, where the family had a mansion.
-After her mother had passed away in 1920, she moved to Helsingborg in the South of Sweden.
-From 1935 she lived in Lund.
-Nine years later, when she was more than 80 years old, Klint moved back up to Stockholm, where she stayed in the house of her cousin, Hedvig af Klint in Ösby, Djursholm.
+Hilma worked in this studio before 1908, when she had to move to be able to look after her blind mother.
+She would dutifully control her freedom and liberty through several years so as to aid her sick mother.
+In her childhood, Klint is thought to have had a romantic affair with a certain Dr Helleday, but as this did not lead to anything, she chose to remain unmarried all her life.
+In 1917 Klint inaugurated her new studio in Munsö, near Adelsö, an island in the lake Mälaren not far from Stockholm, where the family had a mansion.
+Following her mother had passed away in 1920, she transferred to Helsingborg in the South of Sweden.
+Nine decades later, when she had been more than 80 years old, Klint moved back up to Stockholm, where she remained at the home of her cousin, Hedvig af Klint at Ösby, Djursholm.

-Hilma af Klint died in the autumn of 1944, at nearly 82 years old, following a traffic accident.
+Hilma af Klint died in the fall of 1944, at almost 82 years old, after a traffic accident.

-Like many of her contemporaries at the turn of last century, Klint was in search of spiritual insight.
-As a teenager she participated in spiritistic séances, but gave them up due to their lack of seriousness.
-In her thirties, Klint was a member of the Edelweiss Society for a short while.
-The Rosicrucian Order also constituted a major source of inspiration for her.
-Above all, Klint was heavily involved in the Theosophical Society, of which she was member from the very start in Sweden in 1889.
-In her sixties, she also became interested in anthroposophy.
+Like many of her contemporaries in the turn of last century, Klint was in search of spiritual insight.
+As a teenager she engaged in spiritistic séances, but gave them up for their lack of seriousness.
+In her thirties, Klint was a part of the Edelweiss Society for a brief while.
+The Rosicrucian Order also constituted a significant source of inspiration for her.
+Most importantly, Klint was heavily involved with the Theosophical Society, where she was member from the very beginning in Sweden in 1889.
+In her sixties, she became interested in anthroposophy.

-Klint shared an interest in the spiritual with the other contemporary pioneers in abstract art: Wassily Kandinsky, Kazimir Malevich, Piet Mondrian, and František Kupka among others.
-They all wished to surpass the restrictions of the physical world.
-Not surprisingly, many were drawn to Theosophy, as its ideas proposed an attractive alternative to the very static principles of the academic art.
-The abstract, non-figurative art opened up a radically new means of expression.
-Rather than depicting a mere visual impression, they aimed at finding a new path, reaching for a spiritual reality.
-Each one of them found his, or her, own personal way into abstract painting.
+Klint shared a fascination with the spiritual with another modern pioneers in abstract art: Wassily Kandinsky, Kazimir Malevich, Piet Mondrian, and František Kupka among others.
+All of them wanted to surpass the constraints of the physical world.
+Unsurprisingly, many were attracted to Theosophy, as its ideas suggested an attractive alternative to the exact static principles of the academic art.
+The abstract, non-figurative artwork opened up a radically new way of expression.
+As opposed to depicting a mere visual impression, they aimed at finding a new route, reaching for a religious reality.
+Every of them found his, or her, own private way into abstract painting.

-There is no evidence that Klint was involved in the abstract movement of her male contemporary colleagues, nor that she participated in the development of early Modernism in Central and Western Europe.
-Nevertheless, she invented a similar, non-representational aesthetics.
-The contact with spiritual guides, who both inspired her and communicated with her, were for Klint as real as the impressions given by the five physical senses.
-By visualizing inner processes and experiences, and by describing these as concretely and precisely as possible, she proceeded to develop a very personal expression.
+There's absolutely not any proof that Klint was involved from the abstract motion of her male modern colleagues, nor that she engaged in the creation of early Modernism in Central and Western Europe.
+Nevertheless, she devised a similar, non-representational aesthetics.
+The contact with religious guides, who inspired her and communicated with her, were for Klint as real as the impressions given by the five physical senses.
+By visualizing inner experiences and processes, and by describing those as concretely and precisely as possible, she proceeded to develop a very personal expression.

-Hilma was convinced that reality is not confined to the mere physical world; she was convinced that in parallel with the material world lies an inner one, and that the contents of the inner dimensions are exactly as true and real as are those of the outer one.
-In order to convey this message, Hilma af Klint made use of symbols, letters and words.
-By means of employing dualistic symbols, Hilma af Klint expressed that"Everything is Unity".
+Hilma was convinced that fact isn't restricted to the mere physical world; she was convinced that in parallel with the material world lies an internal one, and that the contents of the interior dimensions are just as real and true as are those of the outer one.
+So as to communicate this message, Hilma af Klint made use of symbols, words and letters.
+By way of employing dualistic symbols, Hilma af Klint expressed that"Everything is Unity".